phalcon-orphanage/docs/en/reference/tutorial-invo-4.rst

         // ...
     }

-Note, that the method parent::initialize() is also called, it adds more data to the title:
+Note, that the method :code:`parent::initialize()` is also called, it adds more data to the title:

 .. code-block:: php